VrushaliJalgaonkar/Books/Designing Data-Intensive Applications/Chapter3_summary.md

 ## Optimizations and Variants

 ### Bloom Filters
-- Probabilistic data structure to check **whether a key might exist**.
+- Probabilistic data structure to check **whether a key might exist**
-- Reduces unnecessary disk reads in SSTables.
+- Reduces unnecessary disk reads in SSTables

 ### Prefix Compression
-- Store only differences between keys.
+- Store only differences between keys
-- Saves disk space, especially with long or repetitive keys.
+- Saves disk space, especially with long or repetitive keys

 ### Copy-on-Write B-Trees
-- Avoid in-place updates by writing changes to new pages.
+- Avoid in-place updates by writing changes to new pages
-- Improves crash recovery and supports snapshots.
+- Improves crash recovery and supports snapshots

 ---

-# Making an LSM-tree out of SSTables and Comparing with B-Trees
+## Making an LSM-tree out of SSTables and Comparing with B-Trees

-## Overview of LSM-Trees
+### Overview of LSM-Trees
 Log-Structured Merge-Trees (LSM-Trees) are used in modern key-value storage engines like LevelDB, RocksDB, Cassandra, and HBase.
 They use a combination of in-memory and on-disk data structures:

-- **Memtable**: An in-memory structure for fast writes.
+- **Memtable**: An in-memory structure for fast writes
-- **SSTables**: Immutable sorted files written to disk from memtables.
+- **SSTables**: Immutable sorted files written to disk from memtables
-- **Compaction**: Merging of SSTables to manage space and optimize reads.
+- **Compaction**: Merging of SSTables to manage space and optimize reads

-Originally described by Patrick O'Neil et al., LSM-trees build upon log-structured file system principles.
-They store data in sorted order and merge sorted files in the background.
-This architecture allows for high write throughput and efficient range queries.
+LSM-trees store data in sorted order and merge sorted files in the background, allowing for high write throughput and efficient range queries.

-## Lucene's Similar Approach
+### Lucene's Similar Approach
 Lucene, used in Elasticsearch and Solr, applies a similar technique for managing its inverted index:
-- Stores terms and their corresponding posting lists (document IDs).
+- Stores terms and their corresponding posting lists (document IDs)
-- Uses SSTable-like files that are periodically merged.
+- Uses SSTable-like files that are periodically merged

-## Performance Optimizations
+### Performance Optimizations

-### Improving Non-Existent Key Lookups
+#### Improving Non-Existent Key Lookups
-- **Bloom Filters**: Probabilistic data structures to quickly determine if a key does not exist, reducing disk reads.
+- **Bloom Filters** help reduce disk reads by quickly identifying missing keys

-### Compaction Strategies
+#### Compaction Strategies
-- **Size-Tiered Compaction**: Merges newer/smaller SSTables into older/larger ones.
+- **Size-Tiered Compaction**: Merges smaller SSTables into larger ones
-- **Leveled Compaction**: Spreads data across levels with non-overlapping key ranges, used by LevelDB/RocksDB for more incremental compaction.
+- **Leveled Compaction**: Organizes SSTables into levels with non-overlapping key ranges

 Despite complexities, LSM-trees work well at scale, especially for write-heavy workloads.
-They excel at sequential writes and range queries.

 ---

 ## B-Trees: A Different Indexing Philosophy

-B-trees, dating back to 1970, remain the dominant indexing structure in relational databases:
+B-trees remain the dominant indexing structure in relational databases.
+They:
-- Organize data into **fixed-size pages** (commonly 4 KB).
+- Organize data into **fixed-size pages** (e.g., 4 KB)
-- Use **page references** to build a tree structure with a designated root.
+- Use **page references** to build a tree structure with a root
-- Allow for fast lookups and range scans with high branching factors (several hundred).
+- Allow fast lookups and range scans with high branching factors

 ### How B-Trees Work
-- Keys guide lookups down the tree through internal nodes to leaf pages.
+- Keys guide lookups down the tree from internal nodes to leaf pages
-- Insertion may trigger **page splits** and parent updates.
+- Insertion may trigger **page splits**
-- Depth remains logarithmic: a B-tree with millions of keys is typically 3-4 levels deep.
+- Depth remains logarithmic (typically 3–4 levels deep for millions of keys)

 ### Ensuring Reliability
-- **Write-Ahead Log (WAL)**: Ensures crash recovery by logging changes before applying them.
+- **Write-Ahead Log (WAL)** ensures crash recovery
-- Updating in-place requires careful concurrency control (using latches or locks).
+- Updating in-place requires careful concurrency control (latches/locks)

 ---

 ## B-Tree Optimizations

-- **Copy-on-Write**: Used in LMDB to avoid in-place updates.
+- **Copy-on-Write** (used in LMDB)
-- **Key Abbreviation**: Saves space in internal pages.
+- **Key Abbreviation** for saving space
-- **Sequential Page Layout**: Helps improve range scan performance, though difficult to maintain.
+- **Sequential Page Layout** for better scan performance
-- **Sibling Pointers**: Enhance ordered scans by linking leaf pages.
+- **Sibling Pointers** for ordered scans
-- **Fractal Trees**: Combine B-tree and LSM-tree characteristics.
+- **Fractal Trees**: Hybrid of B-trees and LSM-trees

 ---